cozy/cozy-stack/docs/apps.md

-slug           | the default slug (it can be changed at install time) editor         | the editor's name to display on the cozy-bar of the app icon           | an icon for the home description    | a short description of the application source         | where the files of the app can be downloaded developer      | `name` and `url` for the developer
+slug           | the default slug (it can be changed at install time) editor         | the editor's name to display on the cozy-bar of the app icon           | an icon for the home screenshots    | an array of path to the screenshots of the application description    | a short description of the application source         | where the files of the app can be downloaded developer      | `name` and `url` for the developer